SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ◊ Intro ◊

-- why you would want async code
+- why you would want async code?  common use cases include:
+    + network operations
+    + long running model-layer calculations
+    + parsing files
+    + don't block the UI!
 - the difference between async and concurrency (aka parallelism)
     + The execution of :newTerm:`asynchronous code` can be suspended and resumed later
     + :newTerm:`Concurrent code` means multiple pieces of code run at a time
     + they're commonly used together -- but one doesn't imply the other
-- common use cases
-    + network operations
-    + long running model-layer calculations
-    + parsing files
-    + don't block the UI!
+    + eg, a 4 core CPU can run four synchronous jobs at the same time and a one core CPU can round-robin between several asynchronous jobs without any concurrency
+    + in order for concurrency to happen, you have to be waiting for something to finish and be able to work on something else in the mean time
+- Swift has built-in support for asynchronous code, and for running async code concurrently

 .. note::